 Assemble any additional documentation or supporting evidence.

 Applicants are encouraged to submit any additional documentation that they believe will help support their request for testing accommodations.
 The decision made by the State Bar will be based on the information provided by the applicant.
 As you deem necessary, helpful and/or appropriate, collect letters, transcripts, and other documentation in order to submit a comprehensive petition that provides the State Bar with complete information regarding the functional limitation(s) you experience in your academic, professional, and personal life.
 The State Bar reserves the right to request additional information at any time.

-Read carefully, then complete and submit the on-line testing accommodations application (Form A).
-If not submitted through the applicant community, the original Form A: Petition for Testing Accommodations document is required with original signature; NOTE: You are required to submit a separate personal narrative.
-Submit the on-line testing accommodations application and upload a personal narrative along with all required forms and documentation, as discussed above, so that everything needed to begin the processing of your petition for testing accommodations is received together.
+Read all instructions and rules carefully, then complete and submit the online testing accommodations application (Form A).
+NOTE: You are required to submit a personal narrative.
+Submit the online testing accommodations application along with all required forms and documentation, as discussed above, so that everything needed to begin the processing of your petition for testing accommodations is received together.

 Completed petitions must be submitted online through the State Bar’s website or received (not postmarked) in the San Francisco Office of Admissions if submitted on paper, no later than the final testing accommodations petition filing deadline for the examination that you wish to take.
 Refer to the Testing Accommodations Submission Checklist.